-In this article, we wanted to take a moment and try and answer some of the most common questions we get from folks applying for life insurance with Wolff-Parkinson-White Pattern (WPW).
+In this article, we wanted to take a moment and try to answer some of the most common questions we get from folks applying for life insurance with Wolff-Parkinson-White Pattern (WPW).

 Questions that will be addressed will include:

-- Can I qualify for life insurance if I have been diagnosed with Wolff-Parkinson-White Pattern (WPW)?
+- Can I qualify for life insurance if diagnosed with Wolff-Parkinson-White Pattern (WPW)?

 - Why do life insurance companies care if I’ve been diagnosed with Wolff-Parkinson-White Pattern (WPW)?